rust-gamedev/rust-gamedev.github.io/content/news/021/index.md

 _Rafx WebGL 1.0 support, [click for live demo][rafx-webgl-demo]!_

 Rafx is a multi-backend renderer that optionally integrates with the [distill][rafx-distill] asset pipeline.
-This month, we added frustum culling and a new OpenGL ES 2.0/WebGL 1.0 backend.
+This month, frustum culling and a new OpenGL ES 2.0/WebGL 1.0 backend were added.

 [@dvd] revived the `rafx-visibility` crate and implemented frustum culling.
 Frustum culling greatly reduces draw call counts, improving frame rate